 Like a fully functional daggit....

 |When metaphors go wrong.|

-This is advice for the dedicated wordsmith with an eye on "making it" or "success," and less so for the not the casual hobbyist content to putter when it makes them happy.
-It is united by little other than that if the grizzled me is ever visited by a time travelling alien who won't let me stop genocide or make a zillion dollars by writing "Every Breath You Take" in 1982, but will totally let me pop in the time pod and hop back to give myself some solid words of wisdom, this is what I'd say...
+This is advice for the dedicated wordsmith with an eye on "making it" or "success," and less for the casual hobbyist content to putter when it makes them happy.
+It is united by little other than that, if the grizzled me is ever visited by a time-travelling alien who won't let me stop genocide or make a zillion dollars by writing "Every Breath You Take" in 1982 (because "something something fixed points in time something"), but will totally let me pop in the time pod and hop back to give myself some rock solid words of wisdom, this is what I'd say...

 1- Get some fucking sleep

-While some people can't sleep regularly, and young me was probably self medicating my ADD/ADHD with caffeine, what I've found is unswervingly true is that creativity just works better on predictable sleep, generally well rested neurons, and a nervous system that isn't being tricked into alert mode with drugs.
+While some people can't sleep regularly, and young me was probably self-medicating my ADD/ADHD with caffeine, what I've found is unswervingly true is that creativity just works better on predictable sleep, generally well rested neurons, and a nervous system that isn't being tricked into alert mode with drugs.
+Caffeine can be a last resort jump start to a groggy mind, but usually only if it hasn't been abused for a lifetime prior.
 Waking up slowly from a good night's sleep to those morning dreams is a fantastic wellspring of inspiration.
-And those hours of concentration that real artists put in takes a rested brain.
+And those hours of concentration that real artists put in take a rested brain.
 It doesn't matter if you're nocturnal–sleep from 7am until 3pm if that's your jam–but get some sleep.